Get insider access

 Ultimate Ears WONDERBOOM 3

 While both the Ultimate Ears WONDERBOOM 3 and the Sonos Roam 2 are small, portable Bluetooth speakers, they offer different pros and cons.
 If you care about voice assistant support, the Sonos speaker provides it in the form of built-in Amazon Alexa and Sonos' own assistant.
-It also supports Wi-Fi, and you can pair the speaker with other Sonos products in your home.
-On the other hand, the Ultimate Ears packs more of a punch when it comes to longevity, with a greater battery life and build quality.
+It also supports Wi-Fi, and you can pair the speaker with other Sonos products.
+On the other hand, the Ultimate Ears packs more of a punch regarding longevity: it has a greater battery life and build quality.
 Although both speakers are rated IP67, the Ultimate Ears can float in water, which is handy for hot days by the pool.
 It lacks customization features, though.

 Test Results